 Keep refrigerated medicines cold

-Some medicines need to be stored in a fridge (between 2 to 8 degrees Celsius), including:
+Some medicines need to get stored in a fridge (between 2 to 8 degrees Celsius), including:

 - immune therapies